Here's to feeling good all the time.

 If you managed to miss out on the never-ending reruns that used to air on free-to-air TV nearly every night of the week, you'll be happy to know that Australian streaming service Stan has picked up the rights to Seinfeld.
 You may also be able to catch reruns on one of the free to air digital channels.

-Stan offers a no lock-in contract and a free one-month trial, and will set you back $10 a month.
+Stan offers a no lock-in contract and a free one-month trial, and will set you back starting at $10 a month.

 Seinfeld Season 1